nrwl/nx/CONTRIBUTING.md

 To simplify and automate the process of committing with this format, **Nx is a [Commitizen](https://github.com/commitizen/cz-cli) friendly repository**, just do `git add` and execute `pnpm commit`.

+#### PR releases

+If you are working on a particularly complex change or feature addition, you can request a dedicated Nx release for the associated pull request branch.
+Mention someone from the Nx team or the `@nrwl/nx-pipelines-reviewers` and they will confirm if the PR warrants its own release for testing purposes, and generate it for you if appropriate.